ld37732/hello-world/README.md

 # hello-world
-This is my first repository in Git Hub, to learn how it works
+Hi everybody,

+This is a new version of README.txt file.
+I hope this will be a good example of the use of Git Hub, for version management.

+Regards